-Many Norwegian housewives enjoy unusual conveniences in their homes, such as walk-in refrigerators, along with their regular refrigerators in their kitchens, as well as all the other modern conveniences.
-Heated floors in the homes are common.
+Many Norwegian housewives enjoy unusual conveniences in their homes, such as walk-in refrigerators, in addition to their regular refrigerators in their kitchens, as well as all the other modern conveniences.
+Heated floors in homes are common.

 Some properties have heated sidewalks and driveways – and of course, that's very nice, since Norway, as I am sure you know, usually has plenty of snow in the winter.

 In addition to owning their homes, they often have cabins/hytter or vacation homes somewhere in the mountains; by the ocean, or by a lake for getaways.
 Many Norwegian go to their vacation spots every weekend or whenever.

 Norway's positive economy has given the Norwegians, with an ancient love for travel and explorations, the means to travel.
 It is fabulous to have at least 3 weeks or more of summer vacation along with many holidays throughout the year where they have time to take off to foreign lands.

 You will probably run into "Norwegian Vikings" anywhere you are on this globe.
 In fact, my daughter met a group of happy Norwegians on her recent trip to South Korea and a while ago, I met a group of fun-loving Norwegian Vikings on a trip to Majorca, an island south of Spain.